The Jewish LobbyThe largest single-issue lobby in the USA

 NorPAC*

-Office to Monitor and Combat Anti-Semitism (Official US Fed Gov Office!)
+Office to Monitor and Combat Anti-Semitism (Official U.S. Fed Gov Office)

 One Jerusalem